- Our Forests

 "This fellowship was my first experience in the conservation world after previously working in marketing.
 The experiences I had during the fellowship shaped where I wanted to go in conservation as far as combining my skills in marketing with the needs and opportunities to apply them in conservation.
 Learning the process of conflict facilitation with collaborative groups was incredible.
 Getting out in the field with those groups to hear that all the stakeholders wanted the same thing, but the steps to get there may be different, was a really unique experience that I apply in my position today."

-We thank the Dianne Komminsk Revocable Trust, the Exxon Mobil Foundation, the Johnson Foundation of the Rockies, the Watershed Research and Training Center, Wallowa Resources, Alaska Airlines, and Southwest Airlines for their generous support of the 2022 Conservation Connect Fellowship Program.
+We thank the Exxon Mobil Foundation, the Watershed Research and Training Center, Alaska Airlines, and the USDA Forest Service for their generous support of the 2023 Conservation Connect Fellowship Program.

 Jane Mandala, Conservation Connect Associate, at email@example.com